AndrewCouncil/AndrewCouncil.github.io/content/posts/efficient_terminal_tools/index.md

 ## Honorable Mentions

-These tools are more niche, but they come very in handy when certain tasks are needed.
+These tools are more niche, but come in handy for specific tasks.

 ---